-This sub-committee is comprised of county stakeholders and community members who have experience providing community-based services to youth, youth justice advocates with expertise and knowledge of the juvenile justice system, or justice involved youth who have experienced or been directly involved in the juvenile justice system.
+This sub-committee is comprised of county and state stakeholder agencies and departments, as well as community members who have experience providing direct services to youth, youth justice advocates with expertise and knowledge of the juvenile justice system, or justice involved youth who have experienced or been directly involved in the juvenile justice system.
 The sub-committee will strategize collaboratively to develop the infrastructure of the facilities, programs, placement, services, supervision, and re-entry strategies that are needed to provide appropriate rehabilitation and supervision services for this population.
 In addition, W&I Code 1995 also defines elements of the program where these block grant funds should be maximized.
 These mandates include mental health services, trauma informed care, cultural responsiveness, positive youth development, family engagement and re-entry planning.